Thailand’s pro-democracy protesters clash with police

 Police deputy spokesperson Krissana Pattanacharoen said more than 20 police were injured and seven or eight protesters detained.
 There was no information on the number of protesters hurt when they tried to breach heavily defended police lines.

+At one point, footage showed riot police descending on and beating a medical volunteer who was waiting for his friend, another volunteer, to fix his motorcycle.
+The man wore a green vest identifying him as part of medical volunteers offering service at protests.

+The volunteer service said the man was taken to a police station, and police said he was released Sunday morning.

-The protest began in the late afternoon at a traditional venue for demonstrations, Bangkok’s Democracy Monument, where participants were urged to write their wishes for Thailand’s future on a big red cloth that was wrapped around the structure as those present sang the national anthem.
+The protest began at Bangkok’s Democracy Monument, where participants were urged to write their wishes for Thailand’s future on a big red cloth that was wrapped around the structure as those present sang the national anthem.

-Members of the crowd of about 1,000 also moved plants that had been placed around the monument, alleging they had been put there last week to deny space for protesting.
+Members of the crowd of about 1,000 also removed plants that had been placed around the monument, alleging they had been put there last week to deny space for protesting.

 Attapol Buapat, one of the protest leaders, said that if their friends were not freed from jail within seven days, protesters from around the country would head to Bangkok to join a big rally next Saturday.